rsemeraro/PyPore/README.md

 ## Installation
 #### Dependencies
-Before proceeding with PyPore installation, check for HDF5 and OpenMPI dependencies.
+Before proceeding with PyPore installation, check for HDF5 dependencies.
 1. In order to check if HDF5 library is already present, type:
    ```
    h5cc -showconfig